chantal-barrett/CS601/portfolio/README.md

 - After the demo I:
     - Updated Vue components to have data returned as a function
     - Removed scrolling behavior from Firefox and Safari
+    - Updated the nav to slide in from the top instead of the side
     - Cleaned up code, added comments, etc

 ## Getting Started